ztnel/model.io/docs/source/usage.rst

    cd myosin
    python3 -m pip install tests/requirements.txt

-Run the tests using ``nosetests``
+Run the tests using the ``nosetests`` utility:

 .. code-block:: console

    nosetests

 The test runner will report the executed tests and generate a coverage report.
+The coverage goal for this library is 95% or greater.
+If you want to contribute and don't know how, this is a great place to start.

 Checkout